lukasbm/blog/content/posts/hydra-wandb-setup/index.md

 Basic tools for configuration like python's `argparse` library require boilerplate to map from the arguments, to the objects or functions they configure and parametrize.
 Hydra, skips this step by mapping a set of yaml configuration file directly to a class or function.
 "Set of yaml files" sound suspiciously like the aforementioned problem of duplicated scripts that have to be rewritten if the code changes.
 Yeah, thats exactly the problem with hydra, hence we use [Hydra-Zen](https://mit-ll-responsible-ai.github.io/hydra-zen/), a pure python solution to configuration.

-Our other tool, [Weights&Biases](https://wandb.ai/), is used for versioning the outputs and annotating them with metadata.
+The other tool, [Weights&Biases](https://wandb.ai/), is used for versioning the outputs and annotating them with metadata.
 As a MLOps tool it closely follows the style of well known CI&CD platforms, where runs are connected to the artifacts they generate for better reproducibility.
 In our case *runs* relate to the models we are training or the data we are processing and *artifacts* relate to the output they produce like model checkpoints, plots, tables, etc.
 These can be linked together to build a completely reproducible pipeline